MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/general-markdown.md

 # Markdown best practices

 This article provides specific guidance for using Markdown in our documentation.
-This is not a tutorial for Markdown, but list specific rules and best practice for Markdown in the PowerShell docs.
+This is not a tutorial for Markdown, but lists specific rules and best practices for Markdown in the PowerShell docs.
 If you need a tutorial for Markdown, see this [Markdown cheatsheet][12].

 ## Markdown specifics